 The COSC-certified mechanism is said to be developed and assembled solely by Ebel, for good or for bad.

 On a side note, I think it would be right for the brand’s PR department to also say that the Cal.
-137 that this new mechanism is based on, was in fact developed (and initially even built on their own premises) in the early 90’s by the well-known Lemania manufacture that was at the time owned by the same holding company as Ebel.
+137 that this new mechanism is based on, was developed (and initially even built on their premises) in the early 1990s by the well-known Lemania manufacture that was at the time owned by the same holding company as Ebel.
 More than that, the Cal.
 137 itself was based on an even earlier Lemania caliber 1340 that also served as a base movement for the gorgeous Caliber UN-32 that -among others- powered the iconic Ulysse Nardin Black Toro Perpetual Calendar + GMT.

 The 1911 Tekton’s production run is limited to 500 units.
 It will go on sale later this year.